intel/platform-aware-scheduling/gpu-aware-scheduling/README.md

 # GPU Aware Scheduling
 GPU Aware Scheduling (GAS) allows using GPU resources such as memory amount for scheduling decisions in Kubernetes.
-It is used to optimize scheduling decisions when the POD resource requirements need to use several GPUS or fragments of GPUs on a node, instead of traditionally mapping a GPU to a pod.
+It is used to optimize scheduling decisions when the POD resource requirements include the use of several GPUS or fragments of GPUs on a node, instead of traditionally mapping a GPU to a pod.

 GPU Aware Scheduling is deployed in a single pod on a Kubernetes Cluster.